nanocosmos/docs/docs/cloud/worldmap.md

 -  ABR switches: the total amount of stream quality level switches for both - "upgrading" and "downgrading"
 -  Quality of Experience: average user rated stream quality evaluation score

-The area directly below the world map shows either a top ten country tabular list for the selected category or a region comparison chart when in region view.
+The area directly below the world map shows either a Top 10 country tabular list for the selected category or a region comparison chart when in **World Regions View**.

 ## Country View
 In the **Country View** you can investigate the TOP 50 countries that apply to your set filter options.
 These are ranked by the chosen metric, which can be selected right below the View Switch.
 ![Screenshot](assets/analytics-worldmap-country-view.png)

 &#9398;
-`View Switch` lets you change between country and region view.
+`View Switch` lets you change between country and **World Regions View**.

 &#9399;
 `Metric Selection` lets you pick a metric to view statistics of in the corresponding time range.

 &#9400;
-`CDN Options` lets you specify the content delivery network.
+`Metric Subswitch` lets you choose a **sub-metric** if the current selected metric has more than one.

 &#9401;
-`Metric Subswitch` lets you choose a **sub-metric** if the current selected metric has more than one.

-&#9402;
-`Legend` is available only in country view mode and describes the data in more detail.
+`Legend` describes the visible metric data in more detail.

-## Regions View
+## World Regions View
-In the **Region View** all countries belong to there continental region.
-The functionalites are basically the same than on the **Country View**, but the corresponding data is shown in the **Region Comparison** bar chart below the **Worldmap**.
+In the **World Regions View** all countries belong to their continental region.
+The functionalites are basically the same as on **Country View**, but the corresponding data is shown in the **Region Comparison** bar chart below the **Worldmap**.

 ![Screenshot](assets/analytics-worldmap-regions-view.png)

 ### Regions Comparison
-In this visualization is shown the current selected metric data while in **Region View**.
-For example, this diagram displays the **buffering ratio metric**, which consists of one metric property.
+When the **World Regions View** is selected, in this visualization the current selected metric data is shown.
 The regions are always ranked from "best" to "worst" based on the selected metric.

 ![Screenshot](assets/analytics-region-comparison1.png)